Photo credit: https://www.flickr.com/photos/arun-d/

 The most fascinating thing about nature is not how the human body is constructed by laws of physics.
 But it is how the physical reality is structured by biology of human mind.

 Time is the most intriguing concept constructed by human mind.
 It is the framework over which we experience change and motion in reality.
 Does it truly exist or is it just a creation of our consciousness?
 Perhaps it is an outcome of interplay between something in the reality and human mind.
 Everyone can intuitively understand Time and yet, it is the most difficult thing to describe or define.
 Reflecting on the nature of Time is a fascinating experience that is unparalleled by any other aspects of nature.
 Ideas that are used to gather insight into Physical Time like fabric of spacetime, invariance of speed of light and thermodynamic arrow of time are pinnacles of human imagination and curiosity.
+Let’s see how we can indulge ourselves in describing and measuring the unfolding of nature in space.

 Time is non punctual